-The National Center for Attorneys Councils works closely with Hadassah's advocacy initiatives, and organizes national programs, fundraising opportunities, and trips to Israel especially for attorneys.
-Contact us if you are an attorney interested in using your skills to support Hadassah's advocacy and fundraising efforts, while networking with other like-minded attorneys.
+The Attorneys Council works closely with Hadassah's advocacy initiatives, and organizes national and local programs especially for attorneys.
+Contact us if you are interested in learning more about our programs.

 A Supreme Experience

 Hadassah Swearing In to the United States Supreme Court Bar

 Join Hadassah's National Attorneys Council in Washington, DC, and be sworn in before the United States Supreme Court.

 Qualifications: The Supreme Court Swearing In is open to licensed attorneys who are Life Members or Associates of Hadassah.
 New Life Members and Associates are welcome!

 You do not need to be working full-time or engaged in the traditional practice of law to qualify; however, you must have been admitted to practice in the highest court of your state of admission for a period of at least three years, and have evidence of current good standing (also known as a Certificate of Good Standing).

 The Supreme Court limits our number of new admittees to 12 per day (plus 1 guest per new admittee).
 In order to secure your place, please register as soon as possible.
 The registration fee of $425 includes three meals (welcome dinner, and breakfast and lunch at the High Court), local bus transportation (between the venue hotel and the Court) and speakers.
 The registration fee does not include $200 payment to the Supreme Court, travel to DC or local lodging.
-Please note that all cancellations are subject to a service fee of $100 before November 10, 2016 and $200 before December 2, 2016.
-No refunds will be issued after December 2, 2016.
+Please note that all cancellations are subject to a service fee of $100 before October 30, 2017 and $200 before November 20, 2017.
+No refunds will be issued after November 20, 2017.
 The cancellation/refund policy also applies to all guests.